uPVC Sliding Sash Windows Installation Guide - Quickslide Windows & Doors

 check reveal 2

-Important – Check that the internal width and height are larger than external.
+Important – Check that the internal width and height are larger than the external.

 Step 2- Window Removal